-eg. cbfMaker /scratch/run_63_d0_f0000000000_3.raw 3072 512 1 0.
 The [singlemodulelongside_x] [option to interpolate gap pixels] param are optional.
-Defaults are "1", the detector long side is on the x coordinate and start to reconstruct from module 0.
-The executables:
+Defaults are "1", the detector long side is on the x coordinate and to start to reconstruct from module 0.
+The interpolation scheme fro the gap pixels between chips is by default "interpolate large big pixels", =2; If you want to change interpolation scheme, use: